Ali T. Taher

+Ali T. Taher is a prominent Lebanese hematologist and clinician-scientist whose work focuses on benign hemoglobinopathies, particularly thalassemia and sickle cell disease.
+His work has helped advance both clinical care and research in the hematology field.

+He holds several leadership roles at the American University of Beirut (AUB) and American University of Beirut Medical Center (AUBMC).
+He also is an active member of leading hematology societies.

+He has an H-index of 86, published more than 500 peer-reviewed publications in leading international journals related to anemia and hematology.
+In November 2020, Taher was recognized and placed in the World's top 2% of scholars in his respective field.
+A year later he was listed among the top 0.1% of scholars writing about Anemia over the past 10 years by Expertscape's PubMed-based algorithms.

-Ali T. Taher is a Lebanese hematologist and physician-scientist whose work focuses on benign hemoglobinopathies, particularly thalassemia and sickle cell disease. e has authored more than 500 peer-reviewed publications related to anemia and hematology.
-He has received several awards, including the European Hematology Association Education and Mentoring Award, the Kuwait Foundation for the Advancement of Sciences Prize, and Lebanon's National Cedar Medal.
+He has been invited to over 200 conferences both regionally and internationally as a keynote speaker, chairperson and moderator.
+In addition he has received several awards, including the European Hematology Association Education and Mentoring Award, the Kuwait Foundation for the Advancement of Sciences Prize, and Lebanon's National Cedar Medal.

-Taher currently serves as Director of Naef K. Basile Cancer Institute (NKBCI) at the American University of Beirut Medical Center (AUBMC).
+Taher is also the Director of the Naef K. Basile Cancer Institute (NKBCI) at the American University of Beirut Medical Center (AUBMC).

 Education

-Ali Taher earned a B.Sc. in Biology in 1982 and an M.D. in 1986 from the American University of Beirut (AUB), where he also completed a residency in Internal Medicine (1987–1989) and a fellowship in Hematology/Oncology (1989–1991).
-He later pursued a clinical fellowship at The Royal Free Hospital in London from 1991 to 1992 and obtained a Ph.D. from Leiden University Medical Center (LUMC) in 2012 for his research on thalassemia.
+Ali T. Taher earned a Bachelor of Science (B.S.) degree in Biology in 1982, and a Medical Degree (M.D.) degree in 1986 from the American University of Beirut (AUB), where he also completed a residency in Internal Medicine (1987–1989) and a fellowship in Hematology/Oncology at AUBMC (1989–1991).
+He later pursued a clinical fellowship at The Royal Free Hospital in London from 1991 to 1993 and obtained a Philosophy Degree (Ph.D.) from Leiden University Medical Center (LUMC) in 2012 for his research on thalassemia.

 Roles

-Taher is Tenured Professor of Medicine at the American University of Beirut Medical Center (AUBMC).
+Taher is a Tenured Professor of Medicine at the American University of Beirut (AUB).
 He also holds several administrative roles, including Director of the Naef K. Basile Cancer Institute, Vice Chair for Research in the Department of Internal Medicine, and Associate Vice President for Academic Centers, Development and External Affairs (since July 2024).
 He also serves as a Consultant at the Chronic Care Center – Thalassemia Department in Lebanon.
 Internationally, he holds academic appointments as Adjunct Professor at Emory School of Medicine and Visiting Professor at the University of Milan.

 According to AUB's Benign Blood Clinic profile, Taher's clinical subspecialty is benign hematology, with experience in treating a wide array of benign blood disorders—including thalassemia, sickle cell disease, bleeding disorders, thrombosis, and hemostasis.

 Taher is a member of the Lebanese Society of Medical Oncology.
+He is also a consultant for the Ministry of Health since 2002.